 - The date of payment

-Proof of payment must be one of the following:
+Proof of payment may be any one of the following:

 - Copy of front and back of cancelled cheque